As well as offering the ever-popular industry-favourite MetaTrader 4 platform, Pepperstone also provide access to the newer MetaTrader 5 platform.

 The fact that by now hundreds of brokerage companies have chosen Metatrader 4 is the best testimony that it delivers outstanding value and meets both their and traders’ expectations.

-Financial spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-73% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+78.6% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
+You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.